flakmoppen/Merge-vectors-on-center/README.md

 # Merge-vectors-on-center
 Blender script (in python) to sort vector indices along a chain of vertices, and merging vectors with their opposite vector on their center point.

-Steps taken by the script:
+Below are the steps taken by the script.

 ## Joins by distance
   All superinposed vertices in the current objec are joined to make one continously linked chain of vertices.